SETI/rms-filecache/docs/introduction.rst

   set on the local copy.
 If a local copy already exists, the times on both copies are compared and the local copy is updated if the source is newer.
 - When a file is uploaded, the modification timestamp on the remote copy is set to that of the local copy, if possible.
-If not, the modification timestamp on the local copy is set to the new modification timestamp of the remote copy, thus guaranteeing that the timestamps will agree.

 By default, when ``time_sensitive`` is ``True``, the modification timestamps on both local and remote copies are queried each time they are needed.
 Thus, if the remote copy is